vchavali/svadhyayam.github.io/tattvacintamani.md

 ## Translation

-And even if such things were accepted—since the claim is about detecting evidentiality, as such, and about whether evidentiality can be detected by its own possesser, across the board; you cannot consider this to be even a partial concession.
+And even if such things were accepted—since the claim is about detecting evidentiality, as such, and about whether evidentiality can be detected by its own substrate, across the board; you cannot consider this to be even a partial concession.

 ## Notes

 ## Translation

-So, is it or is it not the case that the evidentiality of the cognition 'this is a pot' is detected by that very mental state?
-Is it or is it not the case that it is detected by just its own the detector?
+So, then—is it or is it not the case that the evidentiality of the cognition 'this is a pot' is detected by that very mental state?
+Is it or is it not the case that it is detected by just its own detector?

 ## Notes